Childhood and Education Journey of Peyton Manning in Timeline

 In 2001, Peyton Manning married his wife, Ashley, in Memphis on St. Patrick's Day.

-On March 24, 2007, Peyton Manning hosted NBC's Saturday Night Live, earning the show's highest household rating in more than 10 months.
+On March 24, 2007, Manning hosted NBC's Saturday Night Live (season 32, episode 16) for his 31st birthday.
+The episode earned the show's highest household rating in more than 10 months in the metered markets.

 July 14, 2008: Knee Surgery

-On July 14, 2008, Manning underwent surgery to remove an infected bursa sac in his left knee.
-He subsequently sat out all preseason games and missed most of training camp.
+On July 14, 2008, Peyton Manning underwent surgery to remove an infected bursa sac in his left knee.
+He missed all preseason games and most of training camp.

-In 2009, Peyton Manning guest-voiced (with his brothers Eli and Cooper) on an episode of The Simpsons called "O Brother, Where Bart Thou?".
+In 2009, Manning guest voiced (with his brothers Eli and Cooper) on an episode of The Simpsons called "O Brother, Where Bart Thou?" in which Bart dreams of having a baby brother and sees famous brothers.

 March 31, 2011: Birth of Twins

-On March 31, 2011, Peyton Manning and his wife, Ashley, had twins: a son, Marshall Williams, and a daughter, Mosley Thompson.
+On March 31, 2011, Peyton and Ashley Manning welcomed twins: a son, Marshall Williams, and a daughter, Mosley Thompson.

 2011: Sidelined by Neck Surgery